jonschlinkert/assemble-example/README.md

 Download this project using one of the following options:

-* Use git: `git clone https://github.com/jonschlinkert/assemble-example.git`
+* Use git: `git clone -b "assemblefile" https://github.com/jonschlinkert/assemble-example.git`
 * Download directly [from GitHub](https://github.com/jonschlinkert/assemble-example/archive/master.zip), then unpack the zip file.

 Next, in the root of the `assemble-example` directory, to install the necessary dependencies, run: